Content Last Updated on June 3, 2021

 As with all forms of marketing, the stats and data are key to success with email marketing.
 Most mailing platforms allow you to view stats such as open rates, click through rates for your links, and unsubscribe data.
 These are crucial.
 If, for example, one of your emails saw lots of unsubscribes, then maybe you used too much ‘sales’ language, and you should alter this for next time.
 Similarly, analyse which of your emails has the highest open rates.
 Did you send it at a different time?
 Did you use a more engaging title?
 These are all areas which must be analysed to ensure your emails are as optimised as possible.

-At Freshers Festival, we have a mailing list of 40,000+ UK students and find our weekly email newsletter a great way to stay connected and generate feedback.
+At Freshers Festival, we have a ever-growing mailing list of UK students and we find our weekly email newsletter a great way to stay connected and generate feedback.

 If you want to promote your brand to a wider and more engaged student audience, feel free to get in touch with us.